dynamsoft-docs/barcode-reader-docs-js/programming/javascript/samples-demos/parameter-settings.md

 * Localization Modes

 Localization modes specify how the algorithm scan the image in order to find a barcode.
-At present, 7 modes are available: "Connected Blocks", "Statistics", "Lines", "Scan Directly", "Statistics Marks", "Statistics Postal Code" and "Center".
+At present, 8 modes are available: "Connected Blocks", "Statistics", "Lines", "Scan Directly", "Statistics Marks", "Statistics Postal Code", "Center" and "OneD Fast Scan".
 More information can be found [here](https://www.dynamsoft.com/barcode-reader/parameters/reference/localization-modes.html?ver=latest).
 A barcode reading session will exhaust all set modes until the intended number of barcodes are found.
 In other words, the more modes you set, the harder the algorithm tries to find barcodes.
 The following code shows how to set multiple modes.

 ```javascript
 let settings = await scanner.getRuntimeSettings();